KevinH48264/MLAgentBench/README.md

 MLAgentBench formulates all variables should be part of the environment and that the agent learns to adapt to the environemtn

 To run:
+1. Ensure that in your root folder, you have ".kaggle/kaggle.json" with your API credentials
+2. You need to be a root user, so run "docker run -it --user root -v ${PWD}:/MLAgentBench -w /MLAgentBench qhwang123/researchassistant:latest"
+3. To download dependencies for setup, run "./mlagentbench_v2_setup.sh"
-1. Make sure you created a class and imported it into runner.py (if you’re not using SimpleFunctionCallingAgent below)
+4. Make sure you created a class and imported it into runner.py (if you’re not using SimpleFunctionCallingAgent below)
-2. Run "python -u -m MLAgentBench_v2.runner --python $(which python) --task home-data-for-ml-course --device 0 --log-dir 2024-04-20__house-price-testing__gpt35__simple-function-calling-agent__v1 --work-dir workspace --llm-name gpt-3.5-turbo-1106 --edit-script-llm-name gpt-3.5-turbo-1106 --fast-llm-name gpt-3.5-turbo-1106 --agent-type SimpleFunctionCallingAgent"
+5. Run "python -u -m MLAgentBench_v2.runner --python $(which python) --task home-data-for-ml-course --device 0 --log-dir 2024-04-20__house-price-testing__gpt35__simple-function-calling-agent__v1 --work-dir workspace --llm-name gpt-3.5-turbo-1106 --edit-script-llm-name gpt-3.5-turbo-1106 --fast-llm-name gpt-3.5-turbo-1106 --agent-type SimpleFunctionCallingAgent"

 # Evaluation